be9/blog-eng/_posts/2015-09-21-memory-leak.markdown

 ---
 layout: post
-title:  "How I spent two weeks hunting memory leak in Ruby"
+title:  "How I spent two weeks hunting a memory leak in Ruby"
 date:   2015-09-21 19:00:00
 comments: true
-excerpt: This is a story about hunting memory leak.
+excerpt: This is a story about hunting a memory leak.
 A long story, because I go into much detail…
 ---

 _(This post was translated, the [original version](http://be9.ru/2015/09/12/memory-leak.html)